- This Mitchell & Webb Book

 Mitchell & Webb are funny.
 I love their radio stuff; their TV work’s entertaining and even their appearances on umpteen panel shows are amusing enough – I just feel that this book was thrown together under a contractual agreement involving a decent advance payment and a tight deadline to make sure it was ready in time for the pre-Christmas market.

-It’s not bad.
+Saying that, it’s not bad.
 Borrow a copy from a friend.
 Borrow mine if you want.
-It’s good enough for me to tell you that I want it back, but not so good that I’d say buy your own.
+It’s good enough for me to tell you that I want it back, but not so good that I’d demand that you buy your own.
+You can though, here:

 Tell ‘em Phill sent you.